Senior Citizens Higher Education Program

 Senior citizens may take tuition-free courses for credit or for audit, depending on income:

 The Senior Citizen Tuition Waiver form must be submitted for each semester in which the senior citizen enrolls in classes.
+Student Accounting will notify senior citizen students at their university email address when bills for any such fees and program charges are available in the Billing and Payment website.
+The university does not issue paper bills.

 Senior citizen students can take up to three non-credit courses per semester.
 There are no restrictions on the number of courses qualified senior citizens may take for credit.